bokeh/bokeh-scala/README.md

 ## Usage

-Binary release artifacts are published to Sonatype OSS and synced to Maven Central.
-To include latest stable version of bokeh in your project, use:
+Binary release artifacts are published to Sonatype OSS and synced to [Maven Central][central].
+To include latest stable version of bokeh in your project,
+use:

 ```scala
 libraryDependencies += "io.continuum.bokeh" %% "bokeh" % "0.3"